-$\bullet \mbox{ When the speed step transmitted from the controller falls in to the range between TT and TT + TTW the engine sound will NOTCH up and then immediately$

-NOTCH down.
-Please note that once the speed step transmitted is in this range
+• When the speed step transmitted from the controller falls in to the range between TT and TT + TTW the engine sound will NOTCH up and then immediately NOTCH down.
+Please note that once the speed step transmitted is in this range no further automatic NOTCH Up/Down action will occur until, after the speed step has increased/decreased and then re-entered the TTW.

-This process limits the engine transition lag between minute throttle changes.

-• If the speed step transmitted exceeds TT+TTW than the engine will NOTCH
+This process limits the engine transition lag between minute throttle changes. • If the speed step transmitted exceeds TT+TTW than the engine will NOTCH up and remain at that NOTCH.